Water Information Standards Business Forum

 The Water Information Standards Business Forum (the Forum) is a national committee chaired by the Bureau to coordinate and foster the development of water information standards and guidelines in Australia.

-The Forum membership (13KB) comprises over 25 industry organisations who share an interest in advancing consistent water information standards at the national level.
+The Forum membership (14KB) comprises over 25 industry organisations who share an interest in advancing consistent water information standards at the national level.

 The Forum has been operating since December 2010, and now meets at 6 monthly intervals.
-You can read the key decisions and action items (143KB) from the last meeting which was held on 30 May 2013.
+You can read the meeting minutes and next steps (148KB) from the last meeting which was held on 14 November 2013.
+The next meeting will occur on 22 May 2014.

 A standard approach